I’ve never understood what it was like to lose one’s faith, until the day after the election.

 We in the cities, we on the political left, we who aren’t part of this “silent majority” should have never underestimated the severity of white fragility.
 For the past few decades, the left has shamed white people for the problems that minorities face.
 Well guess what, it seems that they (I’m white FYI) didn’t like it very much.
 White people do not want to be shamed for the problems of others.
 Our country is founded on the idea that everyone can succeed if they just work hard enough.
 Democrats have rejected this idea, which is so central to American identity and instead, placed the blame for people’s financial struggles squarely on the shoulders of white and rich people.
 Trump voters seemingly do not care so much about the discussion of race or gender (because they’ve benefited from their own privilege and don’t want to give it up).
 The political Left/Democrats have placed so much emphasis on social justice that they/we have forgotten that people’s priorities are primarily about themselves, about their own family.
 “How can I put food on the table for my children?”.
 “Do I feel safe from extremist terrorism?”.
 “Am I being persecuted for my Christian religion?”
 (No, they’re not, but they do feel that way).
 We can laugh at these fears and mock them but that only drives their rage, their frustration.
 Calling them deplorables only emboldens them in their perceived victimhood, that they are under persecution by the liberal elites.
 Our social fabric has been changing very rapidly and many people were and are not ready for it (although, people are never ready for societal change).
 They feel that this change has been forced upon them.
 There is a vast sense of cultural and economic anxiety among working-class whites.
 These worries that they have are entirely understandable.
 I empathize with them.
 I think that I now, possibly, understand them to some degree, even though I believe they put their trust in the wrong person.
 While the Left focused their attention on the downtrodden, the poor, those that need help the most, they left a gaping hole of angry, white, disillusioned Americans that were/are looking for an answer.
 These are the people in the middle and not just the middle class, but I mean literally the middle.
 The middle of the country, the middle of ideology, middle-aged.
 Their jobs are being destroyed, dwindling away through automation, migrant workers, offshore jobs, and Trump touched on all of that.
 He gave them an answer.
 He gave them hope.
 With statements such as “Build a wall” and “Ban all Muslims”, he spread xenophobic fear and placed blame on immigrants like so many demagogues before him to garner support, but these are still technically (proposed) solutions.
 The sad irony is that he himself was one of the many responsible for these problems.
 He uses offshore workers to make his ties and his campaign hats.
 He uses migrant workers to build his golf courses.
 He promises change but he is the wrong change agent.
 He had the right message for his voting base but he is the wrong messenger.
 Hopefully, next election, we will not forget the “silent majority”.

 The truth is that electing Donald Trump to the Presidency is a loud and clear validation of white (male) supremacy.
 I understand that many Trump supporters disagree about this.
 They feel that supporting Trump and his policies does not mean that they are racist/sexist.
 It is not inherently xenophobic to want broader immigration control.
 Voting against Hillary Clinton is not inherently misogynistic.
 Trump supporters voted against her because they believe that she is a corrupt lying, greedy politician.
 I understand all of that, I agree with and I respect that, but we are still talking about a man, Donald Trump, who is supported by the KKK.
 Trump hired Steve Bannon, the head of Breitbart as his chief executive officer for his campaign and will probably put him in a cabinet post.
 By bringing this “alt-right” movement into the White House, Trump has willingly mainstreamed bigotry.
-Even though many of his supporters did not vote for him out of bigotry, this is still a vote that many minorities will take to mean: “America is for white Christian males and everyone else can get the hell out!”
+Even though many of his supporters claim they did not vote for him out of bigotry, this is still a vote that many minorities will take to mean: “America is for white Christian males and everyone else can get the hell out!”
 There is no denying that.
 I understand that not every Trump supporter is racist or sexist, but this man willingly allowed it to prosper and used it to raise support for his campaign and that can’t be ignored.
 Furthermore, he has yet to apologize for his inflammatory remarks during the race and it’s very likely he never will.
 He is incapable of self-reflection and that is an extremely dangerous trait in a President.

 I think it’s pretty clear, and many US Historians will agree with me, that Donald Trump is one of the worst Presidential candidates in US history.
 This is just my opinion of course, but I remain firm on that belief.
-Mike Pence, a man who does not believe in abortion nor climate change nor science in general, will be one of the most powerful people in the world.
+In addtion, we now have Mike Pence, a man who does not believe in abortion nor climate change nor science in general, and who will now be one of the most powerful people in the world.
 This is because as Trump put it, he will be “in charge of foreign and domestic policy“.
 Trump does not care about anyone but himself.
 Trump does not understand the struggles of blue-collar America and he never will.
 He’s never had to worry about how he’s going to pay the bills.
 He’s been surrounded by comfort his entire life.
 It’s fair to argue that Hillary doesn’t understand either and I would agree with that.
 It is obvious that Hillary’s message just didn’t resonate with people (including her own voting base).
 I’m not saying that being financially well-off disqualifies a person to be President, it doesn’t, but to hold an opulent billionaire up as a savior of blue-collar middle America is entirely ridiculous.
 He is not their champion.
 He does not represent them.
 He was raised as a sheltered, detached, spoiled brat.
 He’s never donated a single dollar to charity.
 Not a single dollar of his 10 Billion (he’s not worth that, but he claims to be).
 You think this person will just all of the sudden become a kind-hearted person and conduct himself professionally when he’s in the White House?

 This is a man devoid of all empathy.
-He is a vengeful, angry, ignorant, petty, human being with the temperant of a five year old.
+He is a vengeful, angry, ignorant, petty, human being with the temperant of a five-year-old.
 He has the attention span of a gnat.
 He has legitimized conspiracy theorists by peddling nonsensical, fictitious fake news stories as the truth.
 The truth is irrelevant to Trump.
 He is a pathological liar.
 Politico (a non-partisan political news organization) states that 70% of Trump’s claims was a lie.
 At one point in September during the campaign, Trump was recorded giving 87 erroneous statements in just 5 days.
 When the truth no longer has any meaning, how can he be held accountable?
 Trump is also incredibly lackadaisical towards the duties of a politician.
 This is a man who was going to pick Chris Christie as his Vice-President because he didn’t have the patience nor political foresight to vet other candidates.
 The only reason he chose Pence instead was because his campaign manager at the time, Paul Manafort, lied to him and told him that their plane was broken, so they had no choice but to stay in Indiana for another day and meet Mike Pence.
 That is how he chose his VP.

 Let’s not forget who this man really is: